ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 5. Specify the elements separately after the array declaration.

-6. Assign to array elements the values of the existing variables.
+6. Assign the values of the existing variables to array elements.

 7. Read the array elements from a text file.